 We’ve all heard the myth that women don’t support each other—but it’s not true.
-Women can be powerful allies at work, and there are simple things we can do every day to celebrate and advocate for our female coworkers.
+Women can be powerful allies at work for other women, and these 6 ways that women can champion each other at work are simple things we can do every day to celebrate and advocate for our female coworkers.
 Together we can level the playing field and go further faster.

 1. Make Sure Women’s Ideas are Heard

 If you watch coworkers at the same level in meetings, you’ll likely notice that more men sit in the front and center seats.

 While women tend to gravitate toward the end of the table and edge of the room, away from positions that convey status.
 Women also get less airtime in group discussions.1 They are interrupted more—by both men and women2—and given less credit for our ideas.3